 The Commission for the Control of INTERPOL’s Files, namely its Requests Chamber, is responsible for examination of individual requests for access to data, for deletion and correction of the data processed in the INTERPOL Information System regarding the persons subject to international search and INTERPOL’s notices, including a red notice or a diffusion.

-The Commission holds its sessions three times per year, at which it takes decisions on deletion or correction of the data in the INTERPOL database.
+The Commission holds its sessions, in general, four times per year, at which it takes decisions on deletion or correction of the data in the INTERPOL database.
 The Commission may also take decisions between the sessions, this mainly concerns decisions on providing access to data.

 Deadlines for taking the decision by the Commission: